tosokr/tosokr.github.io/_posts/2021-10-04-falco-aks-runtime-security.md

 ---
-title: Falco as an AKS runtime security tool
+title: Falco as an Azure Kubernetes Service (AKS) runtime security tool
 date: 2021-10-04 00:00:00 +0000
-description: Falco is an open-source tool for container runtime security that can help you secure AKS from zero-day vulnerabilities and unexpected behaviors inside containers and in the host OS.
+description: Falco is an open-source tool for container runtime security that can help you secure Azure Kubernetes Service (AKS) from zero-day vulnerabilities and unexpected behaviors inside containers and in the host OS.
 Using Flacosidekick, you can add custom fields to the generated events and forward those to your ecosystem of observability and SIEM tools.
 categories: [Azure Kubernetes Service]
 tags: [AKS]
 toc: true
 header:
  teaser: "/assets/img/posts/teasers/falco.png"
 permalink: /aks/falco-aks-runtime-security/
-excerpt: Falco is an open-source tool for container runtime security that can help you secure AKS from zero-day vulnerabilities and unexpected behaviors inside containers and in the host OS.
+excerpt: Falco is an open-source tool for container runtime security that can help you secure Azure Kubernetes Service (AKS) from zero-day vulnerabilities and unexpected behaviors inside containers and in the host OS.
 Using Flacosidekick, you can add custom fields to the generated events and forward those to your ecosystem of observability and SIEM tools.
 ---

 # Overview